 Outside the Practice

 Traditionally, orthopedic practices have used marketing methods like print ads, TV ads, and billboards to attract new patients.
 However, we typically steer practices away from these marketing efforts for a few reasons.
 First, they can get expensive.
 Second, it’s difficult to track the return on investment for these efforts.
-Third, it’s difficult to know if you’re even getting in front of the right audience.
+Third, it’s difficult to know if you’re even getting in front of the right audience because it can be difficult to track actual appointments back to these ads.

 As a digital marketing agency, we’re naturally a little biased toward digital marketing.
 With that said, there are a lot of potential benefits to marketing your practice online.
 Online marketing can be more cost-effective than traditional advertising.
 It is also much easier to tie your marketing efforts to actual patient appointments.
-Additionally, more and more patients are turning to online sources when looking for an orthopedic surgeon, so it’s critical that your practice have an online presence.
+Additionally, more and more patients are turning to online sources when looking for an orthopedic surgeon, so it’s critical that your practice has an online presence.
+This includes a website with good content, online listings, and reputation marketing.

 With that said, we do recommend some traditional methods of patient acquisition, as well.